musicbygraceevelyn/musicbygraceevelyn.github.io/about.md

 {% capture instrumental_col1 %}

-I have experience working with the following instruments in one-on-one and chamber music settings: Cello, Flute, French Horn, Oboe, Saxophone, Viola, and Violin.
+I have experience working with the following instruments in one-on-one and chamber music settings: Bassoon, Cello, Flute, French Horn, Oboe, Saxophone, Viola, and Violin.
 I love the rehearsal process and I enjoy discovering the music with those I work with.
-My main focus is on ensuring our overall sound is unified, balanced, and true to the composer's markings in the score.
+My main focus is ensuring our overall sound is unified, balanced, and true to the composer's markings in the score.

 {% endcapture %}